 There are no restrictions specific to non-residents on the remittance of dividends.
-However, as noted above, restrictions do exist on the ability of a company to declare a dividend under the Companies Act.
+However, as noted above, restrictions do exist on the ability of a company to declare a dividend under the Companies Act, 2013 and the Companies (Declaration and Payment of Dividend) Rules, 2014.
 The dividends (net of applicable taxes) declared on foreign investments can be remitted freely through normal banking channels.